suitcss/suit/packages/base/README.md

 [Normalize.css](https://github.com/necolas/normalize.css).
 Removes default
 margins and exposes variables for theming.

-Read more about how to use [SUIT](https://github.com/suitcss/suit/).
+Read more about how to use [SUIT CSS](https://github.com/suitcss/suit/).

 ## Installation